 There are various options open to employers to try and navigate through these times by offering more flexible ways of working where they can and often one of the most common routes would be to vary employment contracts.

-Varying a contract of employment is most often achieved by mutual agreement with the employee.
+Variation of terms and conditions of a contract of employment is most often achieved by mutual agreement with the employee.

 - Reduction in hours either on a temporary or permanent basis